Newport Chemical Depot: Wabash River Ordnance Works

 Newport was founded during World War II to produce the military high explosive RDX.
 The site is 6990 acre, located in west central Indiana, near the Wabash River, two miles south of Newport, Indiana, and thirty-two miles north of Terre Haute.
-It was built during 1942–1943 by the E.I.
-Dupont de Nemours & Co., the original operating contractor of the site, and was originally known as the Wabash River Ordnance Works.
+It was built during 1942–1943 by DuPont, the original operating contractor of the site, and was originally known as the Wabash River Ordnance Works.
 The site was selected for the availability of labor, its proximity to a railroad line, electric power and water, and its isolated location; furthermore, the location had to be more than 200 mi away from any coastal waters or international borders.

 Given the immediate need for RDX, the plant was designed to employ the older Woolwich method for manufacturing the explosive.
 As a result, the plant manufactured lower amounts of RDX compared to the Holston Ordnance Works, which used the more updated Bachmann process.

 The government originally acquired 21986 acres to build the plant.
 Although most of the land was used for farming, there were 66 clusters of buildings, six cemeteries, and one church.
 The cemeteries, one apparently dating to 1810, were still maintained as of 1998.
 Construction started January 12, 1942, and production started July 20, 1942.

 The plant was mothballed in 1946, but its RDX production was reactivated in 1951 for the Korean War.
 Production of RDX was suspended again in 1957.